ibm-cloud-docs/containers/cs_cluster.md

 Before you begin:

 -   Remember not to expose your cluster information on the public internet.
 Complete these steps to deploy Weave Scope securely and access it from a web browser locally.
 -   If you do not have one already, [create a standard cluster](#cs_cluster_ui).
-Weave Scope can be CPU heavy, especially the app.
+Weave Scope can be CPU intensive, especially the app.
 Run Weave Scope with larger standard clusters, not lite clusters.
 -   [Target your CLI](cs_cli_install.html#cs_cli_configure) to your cluster to run `kubectl` commands.